mcastling/mcastling.github.io/NUItutorials/text-label.md

 Alternatively you can request a font using either or all, of _FontFamily_, _FontStyle_, and _PointSize_ properties:

-- FONT FAMILY
+- Font Family
   Is a string with the font's family name. i.e. *FreeSerif*

-- FONT STYLE
+- Font Style
   Is a JSON formatted string with the font's style.
 Possible *key, value* pairs are:
   + *width* Modifies the space between glyphs.
 Commonly used values are:
     - *condensed*